THINKERY&VERSE

 Let's start with 'liberty.'
 It usually means 1) the state or condition of being free.

-In the midst of the American Revolution, the Scottish philosopher Adam Smith defined liberty (specifically as "natural liberty") as allowing every individual to pursue their own interest in their own way, bringing their industry and capital into competition with others, provided they do not violate the laws of justice.
-It is a system free from state coercion, where individuals freely choose their actions.
+In the midst of the American Revolution, the Scottish philosopher Adam Smith defined liberty as allowing every individual to pursue their own interest in their own way, bringing their industry and capital into competition with others, provided they do not violate the laws of justice.
+In Adam Smith's conception, having liberty meant being free from coercion, where individuals could freely choose their actions.
 In essence, Smith's liberty is a "presumption of liberty," suggesting that the burden of proof should be on those who wish to restrict freedom, as individuals (and not governments) generally possess the best knowledge of their own interests.

 Madness

-In colonial times, the term 'madness' meant a disease that caused insanity: the loss of self-control.
-If you've ever seen someone explode with anger at being told what to do, then you've seen someone the British or early Americans might have thought 'mad' or suffering from 'liberty madness.'
-In a state of madness, a person might lash out and ignore any sense of justice, and act solely out of self interest.
+In colonial times, the term 'madness' meant a disease that caused insanity: the inability to regulate or control one's thoughts, words, and actions.
+If you've ever seen someone explode with anger at being told what to do, then you've seen someone the British or early Americans might have thought 'mad.'
+And if you've ever seen someone insist that education is brainwashing, or that airplane contrails cause autism, you have seen someone suffering from 'liberty madness.'
+In a state of madness, a person might lash out and ignore any sense of justice, and act solely out of a corrupted, ignorant self interest.

 What Happened in the American Revolution?